Are Garage Door Springs Dangerous?

 Garage door springs play an important role when it comes to opening and closing your garage door.
-However, they’re often the most dangerous part of your garage door and for a good reason.
+However, they can be the most dangerous part of your garage door and for a good reason.
 It’s all too common for homeowners to get injured by failing garage door springs, whether they’re attempting to replace them or if they happen to be in the wrong place when they suddenly fail.

 Reasons Why Garage Door Springs Fail